2 Data Manipulation

 11 132 4 alluvial forest 287.

-Or I might define a list of values, especially for categorical variables.
-And the filter function will try to find rows with values exactly matching those %in% the list.
+Or we might define a list of values, especially for categorical variables.
+The filter function will try to find rows with values exactly matching those %in% the list.

 data %>%